openforcefield/qca-dataset-submission/STANDARDS.md

 - Coordinates
 - Total charge

-## Each dataset must have the following information:
+## Each dataset's metadata/entries must have the following:
 - Name
-- Version (NEW)
+- Version
 - A short description
 - A long description
 - A link/URL/reference pointing to the provenance to reproduce dataset (e.g. the GH submission folder)
+- A github submitter username
+- Each entry has canonical isomeric explicit hydrogen mapped SMILES

+## Each dataset subdirectory in QCA Dataset submission must have the following information:
+- Full environment used to generate dataset
+- Dataset generation script including the following:
+        - How conformers were generated
+        - Origin of SMILES strings
+	- Enumerated stereo flag (True/False)
+	- Enumerated tautomers flag (True/False)
+	- Enumeration keywords/settings

+ - A descriptive README file, as described below

+## Each dataset README must contain the following information:

+- All information specified in the dataset
-- A changelog (NEW)
+- A changelog (if there are changes)
 	- The changelog is a python-like dictionary of the form `{ version: entry }`
 	- Each entry in the changelog has the python dictionary form `{ person: str, date: str, description: str }`
-- A github submitter username
-- The name of the person who selected/sourced the molecules (NEW)
+- The name of the person who selected/sourced the molecules
-- A description of the meaning of the entry/molecule keys/names (NEW)
+- A description of the meaning of the entry/molecule keys/names
-- Each entry has canonical isomeric explicit hydrogen mapped SMILES
-- Provenance info of CMILES generation
 - A set of elements that the dataset contains
-- A set of charges that the dataset contains (NEW)
+- A set of charges that the dataset contains
-- The mean and max molecular weight of molecules the dataset contains (NEW)
+- The mean and max molecular weight of molecules the dataset contains
-- Enumerated stereo flag (True/False) (NEW)
-- Enumerated tautomers flag (True/False) (NEW)
-- Enumeration provenance info (NEW)
-- Computation blacklist (known failures) (NEW)
-- Dataset status flags (NEW):
-	- Complete: `COMPLETE` `INCOMPLETE`
-	- State: `DONE` `WORKING` `PAUSED`
-	- Compliance: `V3` `NONE`
-	- COMPLETE/DONE/V3; all molecules were successful
-	- INCOMPLETE/DONE/V3; some molecules were not calculated successfully, and won't be retried
-	- INCOMPLETE/WORKING/V3; in progress
-	- INCOMPLETE/DONE/NONE; the dataset does not conform to the standards, and can't be fixed
-	- INCOMPLETE/WORKING/NONE; the dataset does not conform to the standards, but is working anyways
-	- INCOMPLETE/PAUSED/NONE; the dataset does not conform to the standards, and calculations have been suspended

-## Each dataset README must contain the following information

-All information specified in the dataset

 ## Each revision must use the following procedure: